DarkStoorM/laravel-boilerplate/README.md

 # Laravel - Boilerplate

 Simple, a bit preconfigured boilerplate with a purpose of Learning - do **not** rely on this code for your own purposes.
 This was supposed to be a blog, but there was too much setup and I'm too lazy to prepare each new Laravel project.
+Some steps require manual work, since they depend on the environment configuration.

 ---